GRAD 214 Boilerplate Text

 8. Development of inclusive research communities, including prevention of sexual harassment and violence.

 3. Faculty Participation.
-As mentioned, course lectures will be delivered in person by Dr. Sharma.
-Course lectures will be delivered in person by Dr. Victoria Sharma, an expert in both the Responsible Conduct of Research and Rigor and Reproducibility.
-The topic related to the development of inclusive research communities and prevention of sexual harassment and violence will be delivered by the co-directors of the UCSF Campus Advocacy Resources and Education training staff, Denise Caramagno, MA, LMFT and Kendra Hypolite, MSW, ASW.
+Course lectures will be delivered in person by UCSF Graduate Faculty who are experts in the topics being covered.
+The topic related to the development of inclusive research communities and prevention of sexual harassment and violence will be delivered by the co-director of the UCSF Campus Advocacy Resources and Education training staff, Kendra Hypolite, MSW, ASW.

 Graduate faculty, including training grant faculty, will lead the 90-minute small group discussion sessions.
 Each graduate program will guide monthly 90-minute discussion sessions to further explore the topics presented in the lecture with their students.
 We estimate more than 50 of our graduate faculty will lead these faculty-led small discussion group sessions over the course of 6 months.

 4. Duration of Instruction.
-The course is offered over a period of 6 months (January through June); each month students will attend a lecture and, within the same week, a faculty-led small group discussion session.
+The course is offered over a period of 8 months (September through April); students will attend a lecture and, within the same week, a faculty-led small group discussion session.
 Each lecture involves 90 minutes of instruction and discussion; each faculty-led discussion group also involves 90 minutes of case study and discussion.
 This will total of 18 hours of training.
 As stated previously, a minimum of 50% of this training will be in person.

 5. Frequency of Instruction.
 First-year graduate students are required to take RCR training in their first year of study.
-In the 2023/2024 school year, GRAD 214 will be offered in the Winter and Spring quarter; hence, students will attend these classes from January to June 2024.
+In the 2024/2025 school year, GRAD 214 will be offered in the Fall, Winter and Spring quarters; hence, students will attend these classes from September 2024- April 2025.

 Students must sign in at each session they attend and must participate in each session to complete the course and receive full credit.
 Students register for this 1.5-credit course, and full participation is required for a passing grade.